Record Storage: Selecting the Best Services to Meet Business Needs

 Day-Forward Scanning Services

-For companies and organizations which deal with large record inventories spanning years and even decades, taking a day-forward approach to scanning documents into a system can be a more practical strategy, as this option allows business operations to continue as-usual while older records continue to be scanned as time permits.
+For companies that deal with large record inventories, a day-forward approach can be a more practical strategy.
+This option allows business operations to continue as usual while older records continue to be scanned as time permits.

-While day-forward scanning may on one hand appeal to the needs of large companies with extensive backlogs of records to convert to electronic formats, day-forward services can also help to better suit the needs of businesses that don’t have the budget to scan their entire document inventory in a single project.
+Day-forward scanning may on one hand appeal to the needs of large companies with extensive backlogs of records to convert to electronic formats.
+Day-forward services can also help to better suit businesses that don’t have the budget to scan their entire document inventory in a single project.

-By breaking out the electronic transition into more affordable monthly or quarterly projects, companies can better justify the investment in an electronic or hybrid DMS—still eventually digitizing all documents while also maintaining valuable budgetary breathing-room.
+By breaking out the electronic transition into more affordable monthly or quarterly projects, companies can better justify the investment in an electronic or hybrid DMS.
+They eventually will digitize all documents while also maintaining valuable budgetary breathing room.

 Purge Scanning and Backfile Document Scanning